 The Tertiary Education Quality and Standards Agency Act 2011 (TEQSA Act) established TEQSA as an agency.

-The objects of the TEQSA Act call for us to:
+The objects of the TEQSA Act are to:

 - provide for national consistency in the regulation of higher education